DanielBMarkham/Info-Ops/manuscript/chapter9.md

 So in an important way, it doesn't matter.
 There is no right or wrong way to do Domain Models and other forms of structural diagrams.
 That's not what they're for.
 You are not trying to get the right answer.
 You are using a prop to create a shared mental model.

+Socrates, Plato, and Aristotle thought they were using the dialectic to get *truth*.
+Two thousand years of philosophy and science that came after that showed they were doing no such thing.
+They were getting agreement, alignment.
+We're doing the same thing.

 So in a way it's kind of a game.
 "Ok, guys.
 We put important stuff we talk about in these little boxes.
 Then we join them up with arrows that represent Has A relationships.
 And we can't have loops.
 How are we going to do it?"

 The work is everybody agreeing how to do it.
 (Another reason why you can never, never, ever do this kinda thing on your own.)
 It's "right" if everybody agrees.
 It's "wrong" if people can't come up with some shared way of drawing little boxes and arrows.